edamame-load-test/edamame-load-test.github.io/docs/case-study.md

 - **Whiteboarding**: Miro and Whimsical give teams a visual platform to collaborate on brainstorming aids and graphic deliverables like mind maps or flow charts.
 - **Productivity**: Coda is a versatile tool that enables teams to perform project management by collaborating on a series of documents, tables, and tasks.

-All of these tools benefit from [low-latency data transfer](https://ably.com/blog/what-it-takes-to-build-a-realtime-chat-or-messaging-app) (~100ms) and the ability for a server to push data directly to a client even in the absence of a request.
+All of these tools benefit from low-latency data transfer (~100ms)[^6] and the ability for a server to push data directly to a client even in the absence of a request.
 Collaboration apps rely on WebSockets to help them achieve these goals.

 <!-- markdownlint-disable MD033 -->
 import httpVsWs from './assets/3-a-http-vs-ws.png';